Last updated: May 29, 2026

 Script for Medicaid dental

-“Hello, I have Illinois Medicaid and need a dentist who is taking new adult patients.
+“Hello, I have Illinois Medicaid and need an adult dentist.
 My ZIP code is _____.
 I need help with _____.
-Can you give me three in-network dental offices and tell me if this service needs prior approval?”
+Can you give me three in-network dental offices that are taking new patients?
+Does this service need prior approval?”

 Script for a clinic

 “Hello, I am a senior on a fixed income.
 Do you provide adult dental care?
 Do you have a sliding fee scale?
-What documents do I need, and what is the lowest possible cost for an exam and X-rays?”
+What documents do I need?
+What is the lowest possible cost for an exam and X-rays?”

-“Hello, I am calling about an adult dental appointment.
-I need help with _____.
-Should I ask for comprehensive care, urgent care, dentures, oral surgery, or another clinic?
-What should I bring, and what fees are due at the first visit?”
+“Hello, I need adult dental care for _____.
+Should I ask for student care, urgent care, dentures, oral surgery, or another clinic?
+What should I bring?
+What fees are due at the first visit?”

-“Hello, I am 65 or older and cannot afford dental treatment.
+“Hello, I am over 65 and cannot afford dental treatment.
 Is my county open for applications?
-If not, can I still apply with a doctor’s letter?
-What proof of income and medical records should I send?”
+If it is closed, can I still apply with a doctor’s letter?
+What proof should I send?”

 Local resources for rides and extra help

 Dental care often takes more than one visit.
-If transportation is the problem, call your Area Agency on Aging and ask about rides to medical or dental visits.
-The Illinois Department on Aging says the Senior HelpLine can be reached at 1-800-252-8966, Monday through Friday, 8:30 a.m. to 5:00 p.m.
+If transportation is the problem, call your Area Agency on Aging and ask about rides.
+The Illinois Department on Aging says the Senior HelpLine is 1-800-252-8966, Monday through Friday, 8:30 a.m. to 5:00 p.m.
 TTY users can dial 711.

 You can also use our Illinois AAAs page to find your regional aging office.
-If you need help beyond dental care, ask the office about food, housing, utilities, transportation, and caregiver support.
+Ask about transportation, benefits counseling, caregiver help, food programs, and local referrals.
+If disability affects access, our disabled seniors guide may help you ask about related support.

 Common mistakes to avoid